md-naim-hassan-saykat/md-naim-hassan-saykat.github.io/_projects/6_project.md

 <p class="mb-4">
-The model is formulated as a <strong>recurrent variational autoencoder (VAE)</strong> that iteratively refines image reconstructions via an encoder–decoder LSTM architecture and latent variable sampling.
+The model is formulated as a <strong>recurrent variational autoencoder (VAE)</strong> that iteratively refines image reconstructions via an encoder-decoder LSTM architecture and latent variable sampling.
 The study focuses on understanding <strong>structured latent representation learning</strong> and the trade-off between reconstruction fidelity and latent regularization under
 <strong>computationally efficient settings</strong>.